 - Approved driver education training required to obtain a Class D automobile license at age 16. - Approved driver education training required to obtain a Motorcycle Permit (MP) at age 16. - You must be 17 years of age to obtain a Class M motorcycle License.

 The first stage of the graduated licensing program is a Class C Instructional Permit (CP).
-Listed below are the requirements for obtaining a CP and conditions of a CP.

 Class CP Instructional Permit